icmccorm/site/index.md

 # Education

-I attended the [University of Wisconsin-Eau Claire](https://www.uwec.edu/) from 2017 to 2021, and I completed a double major in Computer Science and English with a cumulative GPA of 3.99.
+I attended the [University of Wisconsin-Eau Claire](https://www.uwec.edu/) from 2017 to 2021, and I completed a double major in Computer Science and English.

 [Dr. Chris Johnson](https://www.jmu.edu/cise/cs/people/faculty-staff/johnson-chris.shtml) was my undergraduate research mentor.
 We built [Twoville](https://twodee.org/blog/18119) and Scute: implementations of a direct manipulation programming language for animating vector graphics.